CodeCrew-CodeSchool/SideQuests/src/docs/Blog/Staff/Ray/MyCodeStyles.md

-# I have a coding "style"..
+# I have a coding "style".. its bizarre
 <br>